Snakeroom/snek-2019/README.md

-# Snek Extension
+# :snake: Snek Extension
 ## Installation
-_The Chrome Extension is coming ssssoon..._
+_The Chrome Extension is coming 🐍ssssoon🐍..._

 In the **snek-extenson** directory run the following:
 ```bash